ezoehunt/manifest_testing/README.md

 ### Validate Participant's App Manifest

 1. Zip up the index.html, manifest.webapp, and the /img directory.
-Call it whatever you want.
+Call the zip file whatever you want.

 2. Upload and [validate the manifest][1] as a packaged app.